InfiniteIngest/PIT2.0/README.md

 ### Why the Empirical Saturation Occurs Before MW=1.1

 The Phase 2 data show M24 rates saturating at floor levels around MW=0.7-1.0 rather than at the theoretical threshold of 1.1.
-This occurs because the self-play environment's competitive pressure already makes spite suboptimal most of the time — winning is achievable at ~94% rate, so the agent rarely enters the losing position where spite becomes strategically attractive.
+This occurs because the self-play environment's competitive pressure already makes spite suboptimal most of the time which means winning is achievable at ~94% rate, so the agent rarely enters the losing position where spite becomes strategically attractive.
 Moral weight provides secondary suppression on top of a dominant environmental effect.

 ### Nash Equilibrium Fixed-Point Test

-A strategy is a Nash Equilibrium when it is a fixed point — it stops changing.
+A strategy is a Nash Equilibrium when it is a fixed point and stops changing.
 The experiment tests this by comparing M24 rates in episodes 180,000-190,000 versus 190,000-200,000 (the final 20k-episode window).
 A change of less than 0.5 percentage points confirms convergence.
 7 of 8 moral weight values meet this criterion, confirming genuine Nash Equilibrium convergence.

 ---